 After six months of taking a multidimensional approach to pricing, Coolsafety was able to respond to their customers quicker, see price adjustments on a daily basis, as opposed to an ad-hoc one and increase their turnover for a number of key products.

 It was an impossible task for us to complete before Prisync because of the manual work to track our competitors’ prices properly and continuouslyRosa Starmans, Project Manager at CoolSafety

 Smart pricing solution takeaways

 If you’re not tracking your competitor’s pricing automatically, you’re leaving money on the table.
-The money your competitors are taking for their own business.
+The money your competitors are taking for their own businesses.

-In this blog post, we’ve looked at what smart pricing is and looked at a range of businesses who are already implementing smart pricing strategies to increase their profits and revenue.
+In this blog post, we’ve looked at what smart pricing is and looked at a range of businesses already implementing smart pricing strategies to increase their profits and revenue.

 Pricing is not a one-dimensional process and if you want to succeed, you need to think of it as multidimensional and consider all the different ways you can use pricing to your competitive advantage.